Meet Cassie; Bridgeliner’s editor and writer.

-Favorite local Pittsburgh team I can get behind
+Favorite local Portland team I can get behind

 I was born without whatever bone you need to really love sports, but I am always here for our Timbers and Thorns.